Just-404/Battleship/README.md

-# Template-Repository
+# Battleship

-A template repository for webpack
+Implementation for the game Battleship